BabylonJS/Documentation/content/How_To/Use_Vite/usingVite.md

 [Vite](https://vitejs.dev/) is a modern development environment that bundles & optimizes your code, launches local test servers instantly, automates more project configurations out-of-the-box, and contains other quality-of-life improvements.
 In other words, it's an all-in-one tool that lets you develop Babylon.js projects on your computer locally and with ease.
 It's intended to replace Webpack, which has a similar goal as Vite but requires more work and maintenance (especially with its config files.)

-Whether you're ready to graduate from playing with example projects in the [Playground](https://playground.babylonjs.com/), or if you're already a seasoned developer looking to upgrade your software stack, this guide can benefit any of your future projects with Babylon!
+Whether you're ready to graduate from playing with example projects in the [Playground](https://playground.babylonjs.com/), or if you're already a seasoned developer looking to upgrade your software stack, this guide can benefit any of your future Babylon.js projects!

 ## Leaving the Playground with VSCode & npm